-Profitability is the major concern of a chemical plant and one approach to achieve this is to operate the plant at the optimal point obtained from a non-linear steady state optimizer.
+Profitability is the major concern of a chemical plant and one approach is to operate the plant at the optimal point obtained from a non-linear steady state optimizer.
 The optimizer minimizes a suitable cost function subject to equality and inequality constraints.
 Often, the solution of the optimizer is constrained at some of the inequalities, that is, there are several active constraints.
 Typically, it is assumed that these active constraints should be controlled at their limiting values to achieve economic benefits.
-However, the presence of uncertainties in the form of measurement noise, modeling error, parametric uncertainties and disturbances might cause constraint violations.
+However, the presence of uncertainties in the form of measurement noise, modeling error, parametric uncertainties and disturbances may cause dynamic violation of the constraints.
+Hence, to ensure feasible operation under these uncertain conditions, it may be necessary to "back-off" from the constraints which however results in loss of achievable profit.
 Therefore, it is important to find an operating point close to the active constraints such that the plant remains feasible for the expected range of uncertainties.
 Thus, the focus of our work is to propose an optimization formulation that obtains the best trading-off between feasibility and profitability.
+The optimizer minimizes the loss function for backing - off from the active constraints.
+The term "back - off" is defined as,